 Checking your computers normally takes no longer than 20-30 minutes per machine (if it can’t be automated).
 Here’s how to build your own cyber security plan for your small business.

 If you’re really keen to demonstrate your commitment to cyber security, you may also consider securing a Cyber Essentials Certification for your business.
 We offer a complete service to help you secure either a Cyber Essentials, or the more comprehensive Cyber Essentials Plus certification.
 If you think this could be right for you, feel free to contact us to discuss your security needs further.

 What level of IT experience do I need?

 As long as you can browse the web, edit a document and run an application, you already know enough about technology to protect your organisation at a basic level.
 So, don’t be discouraged.
 Compared to the potential risks your business faces from unsecured IT, even a relatively small investment of time or money in cyber security will deliver a considerable return on investment by protecting you from potentially huge losses due to cyber crime.

-Create a super-simple sample cyber security plan
+Create your sample cyber security plan

-- Meeting our regulatory and legislative obligations
+- Meeting your regulatory and legislative obligations